willandcause/wxy_tests/README.md

 # wxy_tests

-To take a test, please clone the relevant branch and send us back a repo with a completed notebook!
+To take a test, please clone the relevant branch and send us back a link to a repo with a completed notebook!

 ## Geospatial Python Test